AramZS/aramzs.xyz/src/legal/cookies.md

 * AllAboutCookies: [http://www.allaboutcookies.org](http://www.allaboutcookies.org)
 * Network Advertising Initiative: [http://www.networkadvertising.org](http://www.networkadvertising.org)

-If you have any questions about this Cookies Policy, the practices of this site, or your dealings with this website, please contact me at simon@photogabble.co.uk
+If you have any questions about this Cookies Policy, the practices of this site, or your dealings with this website, please contact me at aramzs@hacktext.com